mychris/xbmc-command/README.md

 It can handle tasks like 'volume up' or 'play youtube video'.
 See the help for all available commands.

+You can also send arbitrary JSON RPCs and use this program in your own scripts

+    xbmc-command rpc XBMC.GetInfoLabels '{"labels": ["MusicPlayer.Artist"]}' --id test

 Installation
 ------------